This post may contain affiliate links. Please read our disclosure policy.

 Prepare the Nuts Topping- if using:

-I use chopped almonds, but you can use any other kind of nut such as cashews.
+I used whole blanched almonds, but you can use any other kind of nut such as cashews.

 - Place small pan over medium heat, heat olive oil for couple minutes.